Beijing BJ80: Controversy

-The BJ80 is a contention of controversy since it looks similar to the G-Class by Mercedes-Benz, which was pointed out by Mercedes-Benz spokesperson Toby Mueller via Instagram.
+The BJ80 is a contention of controversy since it resembles the G-Class by Mercedes-Benz, which was pointed out by Mercedes-Benz spokesperson Toby Mueller via Instagram.

 In 2015, rumors were abound that Daimler were not pleased with BAIC copying the look of the G-Class Wagon with plans to force the company to kill the marketing of the vehicle.

 While the G-Wagon has influenced it, aspect of the vehicle was also based on Beijing Qishi S12, a Beijing-made Jeep Cherokee.

 In 2018, the BJ80 was put in a test against the G-Wagon in Yongding, Anhui Province under PLA supervision.
 Critics have accused the PLA of conducting the tests in favor of the BJ80 due to them supervising and evaluating the two SUVs since Mercedes has more experience and history in manufacturing and marketing the G-Wagon.

 Sales

 As of 2019, around 568 BJ80s were sold in China.